light-mode-image

 This guide provides a comprehensive overview of the changes introduced in the Android Holder SDK v7.0.0, including breaking changes, new features, and migration steps.

 This release focuses on strengthening trust at issuance, improving predictability in credential handling, and increasing consistency across platforms.
-It introduces Wallet Attestation support, enabling issuers to verify wallet integrity before issuing credentials, along with stronger validation and resilience in credential flows.
+It introduces optional SDK Tethering to connect the SDK to your MATTR VII tenant, adds optional Wallet Attestation support so issuers can verify wallet integrity before issuing credentials, and strengthens validation and resilience in credential flows.

 Key Features

-• Stronger application identity during issuance: Credential issuance flows now consistently use the application's client_id, ensuring the holder is accurately represented when interacting with issuers.
+• Stronger application identity during issuance: Pre-authorized credential issuance flows now pass the application's client_id, ensuring the holder is accurately represented when interacting with issuers.
 This improves compatibility with issuers applying stricter controls.

 • More predictable credential retrieval results: Credential retrieval responses are now more structured and deterministic, explicitly identifying success or failure with guaranteed fields per result type.